 At this stage, many students are given to understand that getting a call from an IIM is extremely difficult and converting a call even more so.
 Through this section we will try to dispel a few myths surrounding the selection process of the IIMs.
 In the process, we will also share the details of shortlisting at various stages.

 Some students have the misconception that even if they do exceptionally well in CAT, they may not get an IIM call as the IIMs give a lot of importance to academic background, work experience, extra-curricular activities etc. Lets take a look at the weightage to CAT in the preparation of Interview shortlist as followed by various IIMs.

 |Weight of CAT Score||List of IIMs|

-The naysayers opine that if you are not a 90% throughout your academic career and do not have a minimum work experience of 3 years, you do not stand a chance to get into the IIMs.
-Let us look at the weightage to academic background and work experience in the preparation of final shortlists.
+The naysayers opine that if you are not a 90% throughout your academic career you do not stand a chance to get any of the IIMs.
+This is absolutely false.Let us look at the weightage to academic background in the preparation of final shortlists.

 |Weightage||No. of IIMs|

-|100.00%||2 IIMs (IIM Ahmedabad, Shillong)|
+|100.00%||1 (IIM Shillong)|

 |Less than 60%||2 ( IIM Sambalpur,Visakhapatnam )|